Winter getaways: 5 Munster lighthouse experiences

 Peppered across counties Cork, Kerry and Clare, get planning your ideal break!

 A Black Light | Ballycotton Lighthouse

 The idyllic East Cork fishing village of Ballycotton boasts renowned eateries, superb seafood and endless Atlantic vistas.
 The inspiring horizon itself showcases a black beacon known as Ballycotton Lighthouse.

-Just 15 minutes from Castlemartyr, with its luxury resort and golf amenities, and 20 minutes from Midleton, home to the popular Jameson Distillery Experience, you’ll find plenty to do on land in this East Cork corner too!
+Although closed during the winter season, you can still admire the lighthouse from the village shoreline, it's also just 15 minutes from Castlemartyr, with its luxury resort and golf amenities, and 20 minutes from Midleton, home to the popular Jameson Distillery Experience.

 Galley-Ho! | Galley Head Lighthouse

 Two hours away over in West Cork, among the top-notch food destinations and scenic sites, you’ll find Galley Head Lighthouse.
 A 19th-century lighthouse station, when it was first built Galley Head boasted the most powerful lighthouse light in the world.

 Today it showcases two self-catering lightkeepers’ cottages – making a trip here simply irresistible.
 Wake up to incredible views, revitalising air and keep your eyes peeled for the whales and dolphins known to these waters.

 There are plenty of sight-seeing options on the doorstep too.
 The lighthouse sits just 10 minutes’ drive from historic Clonakilty and its gourmet gems and of course, Blue Flag Inchydoney Beach.
 For those looking for even deeper passages of history, the Megalithic Drombeg Stone Circle is just a 25-minute drive away too.